49 Mile Scenic Drive

 26. San Francisco Zoo is a beautiful zoo with thousand fascinating animals and birds from all over the world, a steam train, carousel and special exhibits.
 Member Appreciation Days, July 13 & 14.
 Advance reservations required.
 The SF Zoo will officially reopen on Wednesday, July 15.

-27. Great Highway, runs along the coast.
+27. Visit San Francisco’s newest park, Sunset Dunes, Great Highway, it is the largest pedestrianization project in California’s history, with the 2-mile, 50-acre park stretching from Sloat Boulevard to Lincoln Way.
 Along this part of the route is the west end of Golden Gate Park and a great place to see the Dutch windmills and Queen Wilhelmina Tulip Garden which bloom in March and April, stop and have a bite to eat at the Beach Chalet; gaze out to Ocean Beach and view of the small islands called Seal Rocks.
 Swimming and wading at this beach are strongly discouraged; there are very strong and unpredictable currents.
-Explore the the ruins of Sutro Baths, hike the trails of Land's End, dine at The Cliff House and enjoy the view of the Pacific Ocean from the scenic overlook and the best sunset over the Pacific Ocean.
+Explore the the ruins of Cliff House and Sutro Baths, hike the trails of Land's End and enjoy the view of the Pacific Ocean from the scenic overlook and the best sunset over the Pacific Ocean.

 28. Legion of Honor displays a collection spanning more than 6,000 years of ancient and European art and houses the Achenbach Foundation for Graphic Arts in a neoclassical building overlooking Lincoln Park and the Golden Gate Bridge.